taogen-docs/resources-of-learning/#cs-foundations.md

 - Computer Organization and Architecture: Designing for Performance (9th, 2012) by William Stallings
 - Structured Computer Organization (6th, 2012) by Andrew S. Tanenbaum, Todd Austin

+Digital Circuits & Assembly Language

+- Digital Fundamentals by Thomas L. Floyd
+- Digital Integrated Circuits: A Design Perspective by Jan M. Rabaey
 - 汇编语言 by 王爽

-For Compiler
+- Professional Assembly Language by Richard Blum
+- Assembly Language for Intel-Based Computers by Kip Irvine

+Underlying Hardware and Program

+- Code: The Hidden Language of Computer Hardware and Software by Charles Petzold by Charles Petzold
 - Structure and Interpretation of Computer Programs (2nd, 1996) by Harold Abelson (**SICP**)
+- Essentials of Programming Languages by Daniel P. Friedman, Mitchell Wand
 - Compilers: Principles, Techniques, and Tools (1986) by  Alfred V. Aho and Monica S. Lam (**龙书**)
 - Modern Compiler Implementation in C (2004) by Andrew W. Appel (**虎书**)
 - Advanced Compiler Design and Implementation (1997) by Steven Muchnick (**鲸书**)
 - Engineering a Compiler by Keith Cooper and Linda Torczon
 - Parsing Techniques by Dick Grune, Ceriel J.H.
 Jacobs
-- Essentials of Programming Languages by Daniel P. Friedman, Mitchell Wand
+- 程序员的自我修养 by 俞甲子, 石凡, 潘爱民
+- The Elements of Computer Systems: Building a Modern Computer from First Principles by Noam Nisan, Shimon Schocken

 ### Operating System